The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 • Or, instead of a word count goal, choose a writing streak goal — like writing for 15 days out of the month.

-• Write whatever the hell you want — a book, blogs, website copy, podcast notes, a Ted talk, or a combination of items.
+• Write whatever you want — a book, blogs, website copy, podcast notes, a Ted talk, or a combination of items.

 The goal of NaNoWriMo is to get people into a consistent writing habit.
-But instead of getting creatives into a habit, I see it burning people out.
-I've seen my clients quit halfway through, not start at all, keep a sporadic schedule, and not create that new writing routine that they so craved.
+But instead of getting creatives and business owners into a habit, I saw it burning people out.
+I've seen my students quit halfway through, not start at all, keep a sporadic schedule, and not create that new writing routine that they so craved.

 I see NaNoWriMo leaving many people feeling like failures.
 But really, it’s not their fault.
 The push energy isn’t for everyone.